tilicho-trek

 What's Included

-• Stay at guesthouses during the trek on a twin-sharing basis.
+• Guesthouse accommodation on the trek on a twin-sharing basis

-• Fees for entering Annapurna Conservation Area and Trekkers’ Information Management System (TIMS) card.
+• Annapurna Conservation Area Permit (ACAP) and Trekkers’ Information Management System (TIMS) card

-• Jeep transportation from Besisahar to Chame.
+• Private jeep from Besisahar to Chame

-• Farewell dinner in Kathmandu.
+• Farewell dinner with cultural show in Kathmandu

 What's Not Included

-• Alcohol, hot or cold drinks, bottled water, and other snacks.
+• Alcoholic drinks, hot and cold beverages, bottled water, and snacks

-• Tips for guides and porters.
+• Tips for guides, porters, and support staff

 Accommodation during the Trip